papachan/clj-gen-proj/template/clojurescript-quil-app/README.md

-## web project with clojurescript using p5.js and quil
+## web project with clojurescript and quil sketch